mtp1032/WoWThreads/WoWThreads-complete.md

 #### Parameters:
 - thread_h (thread handle).
 A handle to the thread whose addon name is to be obtained.
-If nil, the addon name of the calling thread is retreived.

 #### Returns:
-- If successful, Returns the name of the specified thread's addon.
-The result is nil.
+- If successful: Returns the name of the specified thread's addon and the result is nil.
-- If failure, the addonName is nil, and the result table contains an error message (result[1]) and a stack trace (result[2]).
+- If failure: the addonName is nil, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).

 #### Usage: